serverless-barcelona/serverless-workshop-milano/readme.md

 - Push the changes to the master branch to trigger the pipeline and deploy the stack

 # How to deploy locally
-- In package.json edit the line of "deploy-local" script
-- Change the mock webhook with your Slack Webhook and the profile (dev) with your profile (defined in your aws credentials file)
+- Change the mock webhook with your Slack Webhook in webhook.txt
 - Run: npm run deploy-local

 # How to try the stack